Hubs-Foundation/hubs-docs/docs/set-up-SMTP-email-service.md

 3\.
 At Scaleway, copy the **Value data**.
 At Porkbun, paste it into **Answer/Value**.
 4\.
 Leave TTL as 600\.
 5\.
 Leave Priority blank.
 6\.
-For Notes:💡This is optional.
+For Notes: This is optional.
 We used Scaleway DKIM entry
 7\.
 Select **Add.**

 ### WARNING about DKIM entries and Porkbun